HenrikEckermann/donders_r/README.md

 Minimal website to support R sessions at the Donders Institute in Nijmegen.
-Create your own using "[bookdown](https://bookdown.org/yihui/bookdown/get-started.html)"
+This website was created using [bookdown](https://bookdown.org/yihui/bookdown/get-started.html).